Toy and Miniature Poodles aren’t just pretty, they’re brilliantly brainy and fun!

 Toy Poodles are the smallest variety, and Minis are only a little bigger, so they’re perfect for those who want a full-size dog in a tiny, adorable package.

 Poodles are known for being one of the smartest breeds in the world!
-Originally bred to work with hunters and retrieve animals from water, they’re quick learners, and their eagerness to please makes training a breeze.
+Originally bred to work with hunters and retrieve animals from the water, they’re quick learners, and their eagerness to please makes training a breeze.

 When you hear the word Poodle, you might imagine more of a pompom than a dog.
 But don’t let the traditional haircut fool you into thinking they’re posh!